-Nxai Pan National Park
+Botswana’s Nxai Pan National Park

 In addition to wildlife and islands, there are several noteworthy attractions.
 One is the "old trek route," a trail used in the 1950s and 1960s as a shortcut through Ngamiland to Kazungula via Pandamatenga.
 During this time, many boreholes were drilled to water the cattle and men on their long trek.
 Some of these boreholes now provide water for wildlife, creating unique oases that attract large animal concentrations in the dry season.

-Reasons to Visit Nxai Pan
+Reasons to visit Nxai Pan

 Photography

 The pan is not a traditional safari destination.
 Still, it has the advantage of very little to no vegetation cover, making it possible to capture images of various antelope and predator species unhindered.
-Nxai also offers Bains Baobabs, which create a fantastic feature against a backdrop of the desolate salt pan.
+Nxai also offers Baines Baobabs, which create a fantastic feature against a backdrop of the desolate salt pan.

 Nature Walks with Bushmen